cpojer/copy-as-markdown/README.md

 # copy-as-markdown

-A React hook to allow copying text as Markdown.
+A React hook to copy text as Markdown.

 ## Why?